-Generally vote AGAINST proposals to create or increase blank cheque preferred shares where:
+Generally vote AGAINST proposals to create unlimited blank cheque preferred shares or increase blank cheque preferred shares where:

-- The shares carry unspecified rights, restrictions and terms; - The company does not specify any specific purpose for the increase in such shares.
+- The shares carry unspecified rights, restrictions, and terms; - The company does not specify any specific purpose for the increase in such shares.

-Generally vote FOR proposals to establish these shares where both of the following apply:
+Generally vote FOR proposals to create a reasonably limited number of preferred shares where both of the following apply:

-- The company has stated in writing that the shares will not be used for anti-takeover purposes; - The voting, conversion, and other rights, restrictions and terms of such stock are specified in the articles and are reasonable.
+- The company has stated in writing that the shares will not be used for antitakeover purposes; - The voting, conversion, and other rights, restrictions, and terms of such stock are specified in the articles and are reasonable.